 Now, by employing IXRF Systems’ advanced mapping, micro-spot energy dispersive X-ray fluorescence (microEDXRF) spectroscopy, it is possible to rapidly scan centerline areas and quantitatively monitor elemental inhomogeneity.
-Sample preparation is simple, only a clean milled surface is required and pixel concentrations less than one-tenth of a weight percent can be measured and mapped.
-Pixel size can be varied, as the focused x-ray source can produce beam diameters from 5 to over 100 microns, ideal for rapidly mapping macrosegregation from tens to hundreds of microns.
-With the x-ray source normal to the sample surface, the exciting area is round and multiple detectors, up to four, can be used to measure higher count rates.
-Map data files can contain as many as 5 GBs or more.
+Sample preparation is simple, only a clean milled surface is required, and pixel concentrations less than one-tenth of a weight percent can be measured and mapped.
+The pixel size can be varied, as the focused X-ray source can produce beam diameters from 5 to over 100 microns, ideal for rapidly mapping macrosegregation from tens to hundreds of microns.
+With the X-ray source normal to the sample surface, the exciting area is round and multiple detectors, up to four, can be used to measure higher count rates.
+Map data files can contain as many as 5 GB or more.

 See AIST July 2017 Iron and Steel Technology article “Bridging the Gap: MXRF Technique Rapidly Maps Centerline Segregation” by Joydeep Singupta and Jackie Leung, ArcelorMittal Global R&D―Hamilton, Ontario, Canada and K. Witherspoon, IXRF Systems, Inc. Austin, TX for technical details about the advantages of the μXRF technique for quantitative macrosegregation monitoring.

 Now, by employing new advanced scanning micro x-ray energy dispersive spectroscopy technology, it is possible to rapidly scan centerline areas and quantitatively monitor elemental inhomogeneity.
-Sample preparation is simple, only a clean milled surface is required and pixel concentrations less than one-tenth of a weight percent can be measured and mapped.
-Pixel size can be varied, as the focused x-ray source can produce beam diameters from 5 to over 100 microns, ideal for rapidly mapping macrosegregation from tens to hundreds of microns.
-With the x-ray source normal to the sample surface, the exciting area is round and multiple detectors, up to four, can be used to measure higher count rates.
-Map data files can contain as many as 5 GBs or more.
+Sample preparation is simple, only a clean milled surface is required, and pixel concentrations less than one-tenth of a weight percent can be measured and mapped.
+The pixel size can be varied, as the focused X-ray source can produce beam diameters from 5 to over 100 microns, ideal for rapidly mapping macrosegregation from tens to hundreds of microns.
+With the X-ray source normal to the sample surface, the exciting area is round and multiple detectors, up to four, can be used to measure higher count rates.
+Map data files can contain as many as 5 GB or more.

 The ATLAS series of micro X-ray fluorescence (μXRF) spectrometer systems leads the industry in analytical capabilities: